-I keep mine in Kilner jars ready to grab off the kitchen shelf in a morning.
-Storing it properly also means that it will keep for ages; good if I ever want a different breakfast for a change.
+I keep mine in Kilner jars, ready to grab off the kitchen shelf in the morning.
+Storing it properly also means that it will keep for ages; that's good if I ever want a different breakfast for a change.

+Breakfast need never be dull.
 Once you have your personal base mix, you can go as mad as you like with the add-ons.
-I tend to stick with the antioxidant approach whilst trying to get as many of my 5 a day in at one go.
-So along with a quarter of an apple I will add:
+I tend to stick with the antioxidant approach whilst trying to get as many of my 5-a-day in at one go.
+So, along with a quarter of an apple, I will add:

-Blueberries: one of the all-singing, all-dancing berries that protects against nearly everything.
+- Blueberries: one of the all-singing, all-dancing berries that protects against nearly everything.

-Cranberries: again, full of phytonutrients but with the added benefit of being useful against urinary tract infections.
+- Cranberries: again, full of phytonutrients but with the added benefit of being useful against urinary tract infections.
 (This is supposedly not yet borne out by science which would prefer us to still buy expensive drugs.
-However as someone who drinks cranberry juice at the first twinge of infection I can vouch for its immediate and beneficial curative action).
+However, as someone who drinks cranberry juice at the first twinge of infection, I can vouch for its immediate and beneficial curative action).

-Pecan nuts: as these add a lovely hint of coffee that gives depth to the other flavours.
+- Pecan Nuts: as these add a lovely hint of coffee that gives depth to the other flavours.

-The benefits of a good breakfast
+The Benefits of a Good Breakfast

 Studies have time and time again proved that having a decent breakfast is vital for health.
-In fact it could well be the most important meal of the day.
-It is thought that not only does it give your brain that all important shot of nutrition to wake it up after sleep but it may also protect against heart attacks and the development of diabetes.
-It also seems likely that people who make time for breakfast are less prone to obesity and that can only be a good thing.
+In fact, it could well be the most important meal of the day.
+It is thought that not only does it give your brain that all-important shot of nutrition to wake it up after sleep, but it may also protect against heart attacks and the development of diabetes.
+It also seems likely that people who make time for breakfast are less prone to obesity, and that can only be a good thing.